Book Illustration Explorations and Designs

 I also studied a variety of dancing clothes.
 In order to create the characters for animation I needed to simplify the design of the costumes but preserve the authenticity.
 I focused on the shapes and the details.

 This is a node view of my rigged 2D character.
-If you click on the image you should have an option to zoom in if you wish to do so.
+If you click on the right image you should have an option to zoom in if you wish to do so.
 Every body part and every detail is a separate object.
-All of them are connected to each other.
-For example, when you move an upper arm, the rest of the arm follows.
-If you rotate or move a forearm the rest of the body stays in place.
-This was a challenging but very rewarding designing process.
-Some of the objects had deformers so that the shapes could be manipulated.
+All of them are connected to each other, can be moved and deformed.
 This was my first ever rigged 2D character.

 Background Art